Kannan Gopinathan

 Kannan Gopinathan (born 12 December 1985) is a former Indian Administrative Service officer and an activist from Kerala.
 He resigned from service as a mark of protest against the restrictions imposed in Jammu and Kashmir following the abrogation of article 370.

+On 13 October 2025, Kannan Gopinathan joined the Political Party Indian National Congress in New Delhi.

 Personal life and family

 Kannan Gopinathan was born in Kottayam District of Kerala, to K N Gopinathan Nair, an Upper Division Clerk with Government of Kerala, and V R Kumari.
 He did his early education in Palakkad district of Kerala before moving to Kottayam and was state level joint topper in the Kerala Technical High School Leaving Certificate Examination of 2001.
 Doing his engineering in Electrical and Electronics from Birla Institute of Technology, Mesra, Ranchi, Jharkhand, he was also the recipient of gold medal in the stream.
 He is married to Himani Pathak, a software engineer, who he met during his volunteering days in Noida.